 Developed by consulting firm Pond & Co., the plan traces Gwinnett’s history, covers the results from public input sessions, incorporates demographic trends, and inventories the county’s infrastructure, community amenities, land use and built environment.
 It establishes a vision taking into account the County’s needs and opportunities and incorporates five themes: Maintain Economic Development and Fiscal Health, Foster Redevelopment, Maintain Mobility and Accessibility, Provide More Housing Choices, and Keep Gwinnett a Preferred Place.

 Future development possibilities are laid out, identifying higher density areas, more pastoral areas and those in between.
 The plan enumerates possible activity centers, employment centers, residential neighborhoods and low-intensity areas.
 A future land use map shows recommended development patterns in detail.

 The plan is an update to the 2030 Unified Plan.
 It is required by law and necessary for certain state and federal grants.
-To view a summary brochure of the plan, click here.
+Read the 2040 Unified Plan summary (PDF).

-A series of short videos summarizes the plan, including a brief history of Gwinnett County, where we are, how we got here, and where we’re going.
-To view the videos, click here.
+A series of short videos summarizes the plan (PDF), including a brief history of Gwinnett County, where we are, how we got here, and where we’re going.

 Short Term Work Program and Report of Accomplishments